Existence of bound states of $N$-body problem in an optical lattice: Introduction

 \section{Introduction}

-In the sixties, fundamental results on the essential spectrum of the many-particle continuous Schr\"odinger operators were obtained by Hunziker\cite{Hun}, van Winter \cite{Win}, Zhislin\cite{Zhis}.
-The theorem describing the essential spectrum for a system of many particles was named \emph{the HVZ theorem} in honor of these three authors.
-It affirms that the essential spectrum of an $N$-particle Hamiltonian (after separating off the free center-of-mass motion) is bounded below by the lowest possible energy which two independent subsystems can have.
-Since then the result was generalized in many ways (see \cite{Basl, Enss, Sim, CFKS, JW, Simmon} and for more extensive references \cite{RSIV}).
+One of the remarkable results in the spectral theory of multi-particle continuous Schr\"odinger operators is the description of essential spectrum (the HVZ theorem in honour of W. Hunziker \cite{Hun}, C. van Winter \cite{Win} and G. Zhislin \cite{Zhis}): {\it the essential spectrum of an $N$-particle Hamiltonian (in the center-of-mass frame) is a half-line whose lowest bound is the lowest possible energy which two independent subsystems can have}.
+Since then the result has been substantially improved and extended to various classes of operators (see the survey \cite{HS:2000} and references therein).

-For the multiparticle Chandrasekhar operators the HVZ theorem was proved in \cite{LSV}.
-The HVZ theorem for atomic Brown-Ravenhall operators in the Born-Oppenheimer approximation was obtained in \cite{Jak5,Jak7,MV} in terms of two-cluster decompositions.
-In \cite{MS}, the HVZ theorem is proved for a wide class of models which are obtained by projecting of multiparticle Dirac operators to subspaces dependent on the external electromagnetic field.

-In the continuous case one method of proving the HVZ theorem is the use of the diagrammatic techniques and the Weinberg-Van Winter equations through the theory of integral equations of Hilbert Schmidt kernel (see e.g. \cite{Wein, Win, Hun, RSIV}).
-Another set of equations for the resolvent are the Faddeev-Yakubovky equations \cite{Fadd,Yak}.
-These equations became the base for the creation of new computing techniques in nuclear and atomic physics.
-Technically simple proofs of the HVZ theorem were given in \cite{Sim}.
-The key idea here was the use of geometry of configuration space to separate the channels.
-Moreover this method was applied to prove the finiteness or infinitude of bound states of an $N$-body quantum systems.
-Alternative methods for the determination of the essential spectrum of generalized Schr\"odinger operators involve $C^*$-algebra techniques \cite{GI}.

-Since the discrete Schr\"odinger operator is a lattice analogy of the continuous Schr\"odinger operator (see \cite{Mat,Mog}), we can expect a HVZ type result for the discrete Schr\"odinger operator associated with the Hamiltonian of the system of $N$ -- quantum particles.
-Furthermore, it may be conjectured that one can use similar methods for the proof.

-The kinematics of the system of quantum particles on lattice is quite exotic.
-Thanks to the translation invariance of the $N$-particle Hamiltonian $\hat \bH$ in $\ell_2((\Z^d)^N),$ the study of spectral properties of $\hat \bH$ is reduced to study of the spectral properties of the family of the $N$-particle discrete Schr\"odinger operators $H(K),$ $K\in \T^d$, where $\T^{d}=(\R/2\pi \Z)^d =(-\pi,\pi]^{d}$ is the $d$-dimensional torus.